mbrubeck/agate/README.md

 ## Configuration

+### Automatic Ceritificate generation

+If the `--hostname` argument is used, Agate will generate keys and self signed certificates for each hostname specified.
+For Gemini it is recommended by the specification to use self signed certificates because Gemini uses the TOFU (Trust on first use) principle for certificates.
+Because of this, the generated certificates will also have a long expiration time of `4096-01-01`.

+For manual configuration of keys and certificates see the [section on certificates](#certificates) below.

 ### TLS versions

 Agate by default supports TLSv1.2 and TLSv1.3.
 You can disable support for TLSv1.2 by using the flag `--only-tls13` (or its short version `-3`).
 This is *NOT RECOMMENDED* as it may break compatibility with some clients.
 The Gemini specification requires compatibility with TLSv1.2 "for now" because not all platforms have good support for TLSv1.3 (cf. §4.1 of the specification).